The Adams County Recorder maintains and provides retrieval services for a variety of records related to county residents and businesses

 The County Recorder is responsible for land and records management, maintaining and recording a wide variety of official documents affecting real estate and numerous other valuable miscellaneous documents.
 The office collects real estate transfer tax for the Iowa Department of Revenue and collects and reports the County Auditor’s fee on transfer of property.

 You can search real estate records online with Iowa Land Records.
 The Iowa Land Records system was created in 2003, and allows all 99 Iowa Counties to permanently archive our real estate records.
 Attorneys, bankers, realtors, surveyors, abstractors and other professions can submit records electronically through the Iowa Land Records System.
-To become an e-submitted you must fill out the electronic submission service application form.
+To become an e-submitter you must fill out the electronic submission service application form.

 As of July 1997, the Recorder’s office is the County Registrar of Vital Records and has the responsibility of issuing Marriage Licenses, registering Birth, Death and Marriage Certificates and issuing certified copies of Vital Records.